AlphaTechnolog/dotfiles-old/README.md

 - S-e-v : Spawn neovim
 - S-Shift-r : Restart xmonad
 - S-Shift-q : Quit xmonad and go to login screen

+## Tips

+My favorite shell is fish, to change the shell in bash to fish, use the command `tofish`, it is an alias to change the default shell to fish, if the password is asked, please write your user password.